plfa/plfa.github.io/src/plfa/part2/BigStep.lagda.md

-The next lemma we need to prove states that if you start with an equivalent environment and substitution `γ ≈ₑ σ`, extending them with an equivalent closure and term `c ≈ N` produces an equivalent environment and substitution: `(γ ,' V) ≈ₑ (ext-subst σ N)`, or equivalently, `(γ ,' V) x ≈ (ext-subst σ N) x` for any variable `x`.
+The next lemma we need to prove states that if you start with an equivalent environment and substitution `γ ≈ₑ σ`, extending them with an equivalent closure and term `V ≈ N` produces an equivalent environment and substitution: `(γ ,' V) ≈ₑ (ext-subst σ N)`, or equivalently, `(γ ,' V) x ≈ (ext-subst σ N) x` for any variable `x`.
 The proof will be by induction on `x` and